AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/use-workfront-with-jira/view-the-jira-activity-log.md

 1. Expand the **[!DNL Workfront]** add-on.
 1. Click **[!UICONTROL Configure]**.
 1. Log in to [!DNL Workfront] as a system administrator.
-1. Select the **[!UICONTROL Activity Log]**&nbsp;tab.
+1. Select the **[!UICONTROL Activity Log]** tab.

-   View information about exceptions and errors that occurred during the creation of items or&nbsp;synchronization of fields between the two applications.
+   View information about exceptions and errors that occurred during the creation of items or synchronization of fields between the two applications.

    The log includes the following fields: